-If you would nevertheless like to fly at the limits of the Arcus 7 in a safety training course, then you should provoke the asymmetric collapse and the front stall dynamically with high force input.
-If the manoeuvre occurs too sluggishly and without enough force, then the canopy may pre-accelerate.
+If you would nevertheless like to fly at the limits of the Nexus in a safety training course, then you should cause the asymmetric collapse and the front stall dynamically with high force input.
+If the manoeuvre occurs too sluggishly and without enough force, then the canopy may preaccelerate.
 This can cause uncontrolled flight positions.